GetStream/swift-lambda/README.md

 ### 🚀 Deploy

-To deploy, run `./Scripts/deploy.sh` in the root folder.
+Deploy by running `./Scripts/deploy.sh` from this project's root folder.